-An organization with a good workplace culture experiences high engagement, employee loyalty, lower employee turnover, and attracts top talents.
+An organization with a good culture experiences high employee engagement, employee loyalty, lower employee turnover, and attracts top talents.

 Employees having different perceptions about the organization, management and their bosses is very natural.

-If you analyze things deeply, an employees' perceptions will mostly be according to the work culture, employee relations, organization's values, and company policies they are subjected to.
+If you analyze things deeply, an employees' perceptions will mostly be according to the company's culture, employee relations, organization's values, and company policies they are subjected to.

-If not for the culture index survey, knowing how employees feel about the organization would be more of a deception.
+If not for the cultural index survey program, knowing how employees feel about the organization would be more of a deception.

-The culture index survey displays how the employees feel about the organization they work for and the factors that influence them in the workplace.
+The culture index test surveys displays how the employees feel about the organization they work for and the key factors that influence them in the workplace.

 These kinds of surveys include questions that could try to understand their sentiments, opinion, and attitude toward all the elements that impact their roles and responsibilities.

-So, the culture index helps employees' performance and enables them to advance at work by identifying their feelings about their organization.
+So, the culture index reviews and helps employees' performance and enables them to advance at work by identifying their feelings about their organization.